8.5 The Influence of New Technology

 The Industry Goes Digital

-In an industry where technological innovations can transform production or distribution methods over a few years, until the 2010s most movies used the same material that Thomas Edison used to capture his kinetoscope images well over a century ago: celluloid film.
-In 2002, George Lucas’s Star Wars Episode II: Attack of the Clones became the first major Hollywood movie filmed on high-definition digital video.
-However, the move to digitally filmed movies had occurred gradually; much of the movie industry—including directors, producers, studios, and major movie theater chains—slowly embraced this major change in filming technology.
-At the time that Lucas filmed Attack of the Clones, only 18 theaters in the country had digital projectors (Kirsner, 2006).
+In an industry where technological innovation can rapidly transform production or distribution, for over a century, most movies relied on celluloid film, the same material Thomas Edison used for his kinetoscope.
+The transition to digital filmmaking, while seemingly slow initially, gained irreversible momentum in the 21st century.
+George Lucas’s Star Wars Episode II: Attack of the Clones was indeed a pioneering major Hollywood film shot entirely on high-definition digital video.
+However, widespread adoption was gradual; much of the movie industry—including directors, producers, studios, and especially major movie theater chains—slowly embraced this profound shift in filming technology.
+At the time Attack of the Clones premiered, only a handful of theaters worldwide were equipped with digital projectors, highlighting the significant infrastructure challenge (Kirsner, 2006).

 The Resurgence of 3-D